Angel-GL-GL/MTS_Backend/README.md

 api/stations/{station} | GET | Retrieves a station by ID.
-api/lines/{line}/stations | GET | Retrieves all stations of a line. api/routes/{route}/stations | GET | Retrieves all stations of a route. api/stations/incidents/{in} | GET | Retrieves all stations with the incident. api/stations/update/incident | PUT | Updates the incident of the station. api/stations/{station}/transfers | GET | Retrieves all transfers of a station.
+api/lines/{line}/stations | GET | Retrieves all stations of a line. api/routes/{route}/stations | GET | Retrieves all stations of a route. api/stations/incidents | GET | Retrieves all stations with an incident. api/stations/incidents/{in} | GET | Retrieves all stations with the incident. api/stations/update/incident | PUT | Updates the incident of the station. api/stations/{station}/transfers | GET | Retrieves all transfers of a station.